mondora/handbook/README.md

 ## Code of ethics

-The Code of ethics is intended to serve as a basis for ethical decision making in the conduct of professional work.
-It is understood that some words and phrases in a code of ethics are subject to varying interpretations, and that any ethical principle may conflict with other ethical principles in specific situations.
+The Code of ethics is the basis for ethical decision making in the conduct of professional work.
+Some words and phrases in a code of ethics can be subject to varying interpretations, and that any ethical principle may conflict with other ethical principles in specific situations.
 Questions related to ethical conflicts can best be answered by thoughtful consideration of fundamental principles, rather than reliance on detailed regulations.

 ### 1. General responsibilities and policies